Notenlish/HoneyOurHouseIs10FeetUnder/README.md

 Also add people as entities in the game like they have special sprites etc.

-Man
-Child(male or female)
-Woman
-Cat
-Dog
-Hamster
-Bird
-fish in a bowl
+Man, Child(male or female), Woman, Cat, Dog, Hamster, Bird, fish in a bowl

 İf they die they say "oof" sound(custom made)